-In December 2017, we entered into a six-month consulting agreement with Dr. Mark Keating pursuant to which Dr. Keating will provide us with assistance, on a full-time basis, with our early stage target evaluation and research efforts.
-In connection with the consulting agreement, we agreed to pay Dr. Keating up to a maximum of \$195,000 in connection with his performance of the services and the successful delivery of research opportunities based upon pre-defined metrics.
-In July 2018, we entered into a six-month extension of Dr. Keating's consulting agreement, pursuant to which we agreed to pay Dr. Keating up to a maximum of \$150,000 in connection with the continuation of the services.
-In January 2019, we entered into an additional six-month extension on the same terms.
+In December 2017, we entered into a six-month consulting agreement with Dr. Mark Keating pursuant to which Dr. Keating would provide us with assistance, on a full-time basis, with our early stage target evaluation and research efforts.
+In July 2018, we entered into a six-month extension of Dr. Keating's consulting agreement in connection with the continuation of the services.
+In January 2019, we entered into an additional six-month extension, pursuant to which we agreed to pay Dr. Keating up to a maximum of \$150,000 in connection with the continued performance of his services.
+In April 2019, we hired Dr. Keating as a full-time employee, to serve as a Senior Distinguished Fellow, supporting our development efforts in our CNS and ocular programs.
+During the fiscal year ended December 31, 2019, he earned compensation consisting of \$394,206 in consulting fees, base salary, bonus, matching contributions from us under our 401(k) plan and life insurance premiums, as well as option awards with an estimated grant date fair value of \$1,660,600.
 Dr. Keating is the spouse of Laurie Keating, one of our executive officers.
-The initial transaction with Dr. Keating, as well as the subsequent extensions, were approved in advance by the chair of our audit committee and subsequently ratified by the full audit committee pursuant to our related person transaction policy.
+The initial transaction with Dr. Keating, as well as the subsequent extensions and offer for full-time employment, were approved in advance by the chair of our audit committee and subsequently ratified by the full audit committee pursuant to our related person transaction policy.

-Other than the 2018 amendment to the 2014 Sanofi Genzyme collaboration and related license agreements, and the consulting agreement with Dr. Keating described above, we have not been a participant in any transaction, nor is there any currently proposed transaction, that is currently reportable under Item 404(a) of Regulation S-K.
+Other than the 2019 amendment to the 2014 Sanofi Genzyme collaboration and related license agreements, and Dr. Brandicourt's employment with Sanofi Genzyme during the period we entered into such agreements, and the employment relationship with Dr. Keating described above, we have not been a participant in any transaction, nor is there any currently proposed transaction, that is currently reportable under Item 404(a) of Regulation S-K.